zjunlp/Mol-Instructions/README.md

 <h2 id="5">5.
 About</h2>

 <h3 id="5-1"> 📚 5.1 References</h3>
-If you use our repository, please cite the following related papers:
+If you use our repository, please cite the following related paper:

 ```
 @article{molinst,